sunpy/sunpy/doc/source/guide/data_types/maps.rst

     plt.colorbar(extend='both')

-6. Composite Maps and Overlaying Maps
+Composite Maps and Overlaying Maps
 -------------------------------------

 The `Map()` method described above can also handle a list of maps.
-If a list in inputs is supplied, `Map()` will return a list of maps as the output.
+If a series of maps are supplied as inputs, `Map()` will return a list of maps as the output.
 However, if the 'composite' keyword is set to True, then a `~sunpy.map.CompositeMap` object is returned.
 This is useful if the maps are of a different type (e.g. different instruments).
 For example, to create a simple composite map::